Han (Hello) Mitakuyepi (My Relatives),

 The Office of American Indian Health serves to connect people and cultures across Montana, translating concepts of health and informing how best to work with Montana’s Tribal nations to create better health outcomes for all Montanans.
 The Office provides diplomatic and cultural insight to the DPHHS and stakeholders, helping tailor effective and respectful outreach to American Indian communities.
 The Office also provides a voice for Indigenous perspectives and knowledge within DPHHS, broadening ideas and approaches outside the typical academic position.

-Caring For Indigenous Montanans is a direct result of our collaborative efforts alongside the 8 Tribal Governments here in Montana and the Montana Office of Rural Health and Area Health Education Center Program Office at Montana State University.
+Caring for Indigenous Montanans is a direct result of our collaborative efforts alongside the 8 Tribal Governments here in Montana and the Montana Office of Rural Health and Area Health Education Center Program Office at Montana State University.

 Wopila (Big Thanks) to the Blackfeet, Northern Cheyenne, Chippewa Cree Tribes, Assiniboine & Gros Ventre, Assiniboine & Sioux, Crow, Little Shell Chippewa, Confederated Salish & Kootenai people of this great State of Montana for allowing us to capture their wisdom and time.